hphelion/documentation/cloudos/install.md

 It's important to read the topics and perform the described steps in order.
 While some steps are optional, the sequence that you'll follow in the HP Cloud OS Operational Dashboard is significant, to ensure a proper deployment of your cloud.

-Install and setup the Admin node:
+Install and set up the Admin node:

 * [Installation Overview](/cloudos/install/overview/)
 * [Before You Install](/cloudos/install/before-you-install/)